adamuag/MONAI/README.md

 # MONAI

 Medical image processing examples showing how to get started with MONAILabel and MONAI core.
+The code and scripts are examples from [SINAPSE webinar]<https://www.sinapse.ac.uk/events/sinapse-webinar-oct-2025/>

 ## 1. Install MONAI
 ```bash